progressofme/cram/README.md

 Crampy is actually faster in generating numbers than secrets and random

+If you don't believe me, run this code: https://replit.com/@progressofme/CrampyTimeTester

 # Known bugs

 cramp(1,2) or similar results in nothing appearing